Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 “After the law was signed, Tauzin left his job as head of the Pharmaceutical Research and Manufacturers of America, or PhRMA, as the highest-paid lobbyist among groups most involved in the overhaul debate.
 Karen Ignagni, leader of the insurer lobby, was paid $1.5 million in 2010 while Tom Donahue at the Chamber of Commerce made $4.8 million, tax records show.”

-Tauzin’s betrayal of Americans is costing the nation billions in higher prescription costs and despite rhetoric about the benefits of free competitive markets, relies on monopoly, non-competitive pricing to lock in profits to the pharmaceutical industry.
-No other developed country allows their pharmaceutical industry to practice predatory pricing on its own citizens, but it is allowed in the U.S.
+Tauzin’s betrayal of Americans costs the nation billions in higher prescription costs, and, despite rhetoric about the benefits of free competitive markets, relies on monopoly, non-competitive pricing to lock in profits to the pharmaceutical industry.
+No other developed country allows its pharmaceutical industry to practice predatory pricing on its own citizens, but it is allowed in the U.S.

 Newt Gingrich--Show me the money